-The Goods and/or Services furnished will be exactly as specified in the Agreement, free from all defects in Supplier's performance, design, skill and materials, and, except as otherwise provided in the Agreement, will be subject to inspection and test by UC at all times and places immediately upon delivery.
+The Goods and/or Services furnished will be exactly as specified in the Agreement, free from all defects in Supplier's performance, design, skill and materials, and, except as otherwise provided in the Agreement, will be subject to inspection and test by UC at all times and places timely following delivery.
 If, prior to final acceptance, any Goods and/or Services furnished are found to be incomplete, or not as specified, UC may reject them, require Supplier to correct them at the sole cost of Supplier, or require provision of such Goods and/or Services at a reduction in price that is equitable under the circumstances and mutually agreed upon.
-If Supplier is unable or refuses to correct such deficiencies within a time UC the parties deems reasonable based on the non-conformance.
-UC may terminate the Agreement in whole or in part.
-Supplier will bear all risks as to rejected Goods and/or Services and, in addition to any costs for which Supplier may become liable to UC under other provisions of the Agreement for unaccepted Goods and/or Services and materials and supplies incurred, or payments to Supplier in accordance with the terms of the Agreement for unaccepted Goods and/or Services and materials and supplies incidental theretes.
+If Supplier is unable or refuses to correct such deficiencies within 30 days UC may terminate the Agreement in whole or in part.
+Supplier will bear all risks as to rejected Goods and/or Services and, in addition to all transportation costs, other related costs incurred, or payments to Supplier in accordance with the terms of the Agreement for unaccepted Goods and/or Services.
 Notwithstanding final acceptance and payment, Supplier will be liable for latent defects, fraud or such gross mistakes as amount to fraud.